jorgebucaran/fisher/README.md

 ### Other commands

-To display usage help use the `help` command.
+Use the `help` command to display usage help on the command line.

 ```
 fisher help
 ```

-Last but not least use the `version` command to display the current version of fisher.
+Last but not least, use the `version` command to display the current version of fisher.

 ```
 fisher version